dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 * AI suggests reference models and helps us iterate them.
   * Chat with AI in natural language and let it analyze requirements and propose models.
 AI has a lot of knowledge, which is its advantage.
   * AI produces DSL domain model.
 The output is validated using the DSL schema.
-  * If DSL and tool are correct, code from model is 100% accurate.
+  * If DSL model and tool are correct, code from model is 100% accurate.
 No word chain game here!
-  * Low-code tool creates app from model.
-Skip "object methods" (operation business logic details) for now.
+At this stage, tool can ignore the "methods of the object" (i.e., the details of operation business logic).
+The resulting application is ready to run immediately.
-  * Run app and verify "data model".
+  * Developers and end-users verify "data model".
 If problem, ask AI to modify model and recreate app.
 * AI helps implement "operation business logic".
   * After modeling, code logic in specific context.
 IDE provides high-quality prompts to AI, and AI responds with high-accuracy snippets.